Power-line communication: Low-speed narrow-band

 Open Smart Grid Protocol (OSGP) is one of the most proven narrowband PLC technologies and protocols for smart metering.
 There are more than five million smart meters, based on OSGP and using BPSK PLC, installed and operating around the World.
 The OSGP Alliance, a non-profit association originally established as ESNA in 2006, led an effort to establish a family of specifications published by the European Telecommunications Standards Institute (ETSI) used in conjunction with the ISO/IEC 14908 control networking standard for smart grid applications.
 OSGP is optimized to provide reliable and efficient delivery of command and control information for smart meters, direct load control modules, solar panels, gateways, and other smart grid devices.
 OSGP follows a modern, structured approach based on the OSI protocol model to meet the evolving challenges of the smart grid.

 At the physical layer, OSGP currently uses ETSI 103 908 as its technology standard.
-This uses binary phase shift keying at 3592.98 BAUD, using a carrier tone of 86.232KHz +/- 200ppm.
+This uses binary phase shift keying at 3592.98 BAUD, using a carrier tone of 86.232 KHz +/- 200ppm.
 (Note: The bit clock is almost exactly 1/24 of the carrier.)
 At the OSGP application layer, ETSI TS 104 001 provides a table-oriented data storage based, in part, on the ANSI C12.19 / MC12.19 / 2012 / IEEE Std 1377 standards for Utility Industry End Device Data Tables and ANSI C12.18 / MC12.18 / IEEE Std 1701, for its services and payload encapsulation.
-This standard and command system provides not only for smart meters and related data but also for general purpose extension to other smart grid devices.
+This standard and command system provides not only for smart meters and related data but also for general-purpose extension to other smart grid devices.

-A project of EDF, France includes demand management, street lighting control, remote metering and billing, customer specific tariff optimisation, contract management, expense estimation and gas applications safety.
+A project of EDF, France includes demand management, street lighting control, remote metering and billing, customer-specific tariff optimization, contract management, expense estimation and gas applications safety.

-There are also many specialised niche applications which use the mains supply within the home as a convenient data link for telemetry.
+There are also many specialized niche applications that use the mains supply within the home as a convenient data link for telemetry.
 For example, in the UK and Europe a TV audience monitoring system uses powerline communications as a convenient data path between devices that monitor TV viewing activity in different rooms in a home and a data concentrator which is connected to a telephone modem.